-The question of what is the perfect age gap to have between your children is a much debated one.
-One thing I am absolutely certain about is that whatever it is, spacing your kids will never be perfect!
+The question of “what is the perfect age gap to have between your children” is a much debated one.
+One thing I am absolutely certain about though, is that whatever it is, spacing your kids will never be perfect!

 God Has A Plan

-Actually, if I had gotten pregnant as soon as we started trying for number two it the gap would have been a lot closer.
-Clearly God knew what he was doing because we had to wait 10 months before I conceived my youngest.
+Actually, if I had gotten pregnant as soon as we started trying for number two, the gap would have been a lot closer.
+Clearly God knew what he was doing because we had to wait 10 months before I conceived my youngest … and last!
 I know many people have children a lot closer than my two are, but I really did struggle to cope with two littles for the first two years.
 I am not ashamed to admit it.

 The Pros of Spacing Your Kids Close Together